ART OF THE PIE

 Port Angeles Farmer’s Market – Sample some local produce, dairy, or pick up a jar of honey.

 You must visit Swain’s – It's where us locals shop for everything and Swain's has the best collection of Fiesta wear I've seen anywhere!
-A few other stores you might want to visit are Port Book and News, Brown’s Outdoor, and Cabled Fiber & Yarn.
+A few other stores you might want to visit are Port Book and News, Brown’s Outdoor, Cabled Fiber & Yarn, and The Emporium.

 Take the Underground Tour of downtown Port Angeles.